naveensilver/Ansible/README.md

 * Plays are ordered sets of tasks to execute against host servers from inventory file.

+* Playbook code consists of vars, tasks, handlers, file, template and roles.

+* Each playbook is composed of one or more modules in a list.

+* Module is a collection of configuration files

 * Play defines a set of tasks to be run on hosts.

 * Task is an action to be performed on host.